Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Discussion

-Despite the complexity of LGE--CMR images, we achieved a high Dice score when testing on them.
-We improved on inter-observer scores\cite{Zhuang2016,Zhuang2019} and quantified scar with low error ($6.3$\%), while maintaining a high degree of anatomical accuracy.
-Generalization across patient cohorts, MR scanners (\eg, Siemens$^{\text{\textregistered}}$ and General Electric$^{\text{\textregistered}}$), and health centers is often a concern when developing DL algorithms.
-We mitigate this challenge by training with numerous datasets~\cite{ACDC, Sunnybrook, Cheng2013Prose} acquired with different imaging protocols.
+Despite the complexity of LGE-CMR images, we achieved a high Dice score when testing on them.
+We improved on inter-observer scores\cite{Zhuang2016,Zhuang2019} and quantified scar with low error ($2\%$ difference in mean scar-to-myocardium volume fraction), while maintaining a high degree of anatomical accuracy.
+Generalization across patient cohorts, MR scanners (\eg, Siemens$^{\text{\textregistered}}$, Philips$^{\text{\textregistered}}$, and General Electric$^{\text{\textregistered}}$), and health centers is often a concern when developing DL algorithms.
+We mitigate this challenge by training with numerous datasets~\cite{ACDC, Sunnybrook, Wu2020Prose} acquired with different imaging protocols.
 An additional obstacle associated with image segmentation is training well when inter-observer variability is high, \ie, when ground truth data is noisy.
-Rather than replicating the noisy ground truth, our network focuses on generating reliable segmentations, which we demonstrate through high performance on both Dice score (fig.~\ref{fig:dice_results_fig}) and clinical feature extraction (fig.~\ref{fig:scar_results_fig}).
+Rather than merely replicating the noisy ground truth, our network focuses on generating reliable segmentations, which we demonstrate through high performance on both Dice score (fig.~\ref{fig:dice_results_fig}, table~\ref{tab:results_slice}) and clinical feature extraction (fig.~\ref{fig:scar_results_fig}, table~\ref{tab:results_vol}).
+Even outlier patients with poor performing GZ segmentations (see fig.~\ref{fig:scar_results_fig}\textbf{(A)}, Patient 4) maintain low error in scar prediction upon thresholding at the full width-half maximum intensity value.
 We avoid potential overfitting when building the network by not performing a broad hyperparameter sweep.
 Exploration of different hyperparameter implementations demonstrated similar Dice score results, thereby indicating the robustness of the core ACSNet model.

 Incorporating complex constraints into a DL algorithm may be broadly applied to many computer vision problems.
 Convolutional neural networks face challenges in learning non-differentiable functions such as ACSNet's anatomical checks; they face similar challenges in, for example, inverse problems or 3-D scene rendering.
 In applications beyond medicine such as programming an autonomous vehicle to identify pedestrians in a street scene or modeling planets as imperfect spheres, our method has potential to be utilized in any problem demanding specific guidelines from predicted outputs.